rlk5096/Biocrusts/readme_blobplot.md

 # parse final.contigs.fa with split_fasta.py then run sbatch blastn.sh
 python split_fasta.py final.contigs.fa output_directory 10000 [10000 is number of sequences per file, feel free to change]

-# Run sbatch bwa_samtools.sh on final.contigs.fa
+# Run sbatch bwa_samtools.sh on final.contigs.fa (alter script to set paths)

 ##this will give you three sorted and indexed bam files (one for each replicate); you can specify multiple .bam mapping files in blobtools create, however this then seems to generate three separate graphs - I prefer to merge my .bams so that I only have one graph per site